 Some retailers waive delivery fees if your order is over a certain amount of money, but if you’re buying a lot of items from multiple stores, you may rack up a hefty sum.

 There may be an option to click and collect, where you make the purchase and pick the item up from the store in person, free of charge.
 This could save you a considerable amount of money if you are looking to take advantage of the Black Friday sales.

-Many retailers now have their own app which you can download from the App Store on your phone for free.
+Many retailers now have their own apps which you can download from the App Store on your phone for free.
 This is a good way of getting deals ahead of time, as some will send notifications when sales start or if you have tried to buy an item out of stock, you will be the first to know about it when it returns.

-You can also get even better discounts by being a loyal customer and is a simple way to save even more money.
+You can also get even better discounts by being a loyal customer and this is a simple way to save even more money.

-Social media is the prime location for retailers to market their brand these days and Twitter, Instagram, and Facebook, in particular, are already rife with ads with offers to lure you onto their site.
+Social media is the prime location for retailers to market their brand these days and Twitter, Instagram, and Facebook, in particular, are already rife with ads with offers to lure you onto their sites.